Unsupervised Learning of Unbiased Visual Representations: Introduction

-The rest of the work is structured as follows: In Section~\ref{sec:related} we review the literature related to debiasing in deep neural networks; in Section~\ref{sec:supervised-end} we introduce the EnD debiasing technique and provide a detailed explanation of its functioning in an explicitly supervised setting; in Section~\ref{sec:unsupervised-end} we present the extension for our proposed unsupervised framework for debiasing; in Section~\ref{sec:analysis-mnist} we conduct a detailed empirical and theoretical analysis on controlled cases with state-of-the-art synthetic datasets; finally, in Section~\ref{sec:experiments} we provide empirical results on real-world data and in Section~\ref{sec:conclusion}, the conclusions are drawn.
+The rest of the work is structured as follows: In Section~\ref{sec:related} we review the literature related to debiasing in deep neural networks; in Section~\ref{sec:analysis-mnist} we propose a preliminary experiment where we analyze how bias is captured by an un-regularized model, leading to the proposal of a formulation for model biasedness; in Section~\ref{sec:unsupervised-end} we present the extension for our proposed unsupervised framework for debiasing; finally, in Section~\ref{sec:experiments} we provide empirical results on real-world data and in Section~\ref{sec:conclusion}, the conclusions are drawn.